xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ## The Spectre Attack

+On modern processors, the (per-core) **Branch Prediction Unit (BPU)**{: style="color: red"}, or branch predictor, is composed of two structures: the **directional predictor**{: style="color: red"} and the **branch target buffer (BTB)**{: style="color: red"}.

+Typically, the directional predictor takes advantage of the **Pattern History Table (PHT)**{: style="color: red"} for direction prediction (i.e. speculative decision about whether a conditional branch is taken or not).
+The BPU can operate in different modes:
+- In the one-level prediction mode, the branch address is the only information source to index the PHT entry.
+- In the history-based (two-level) prediction mode, a branch history buffer maintains the history of prior branch executions.<br />

+Modern processors generally choose a hybrid design that uses the one-level prediction to select PHT entry with a predetermined number of bits from the branch address and uses the history-based prediction to index into PHT with the branch address hashed by a **global history register (GHR)**{: style="color: red"}.
+The GHR is a shift register that keeps track of the most recent history among all branches executed on the core.

+The BTB is a simple direct-mapped cache of addresses that stores the last target address of a branch that maps to each of its entry.
+If a certain branch is predicted to be taken, the target address of the branch is obtained from BTB.

+### Textbook Version: Training the BPU to Bypass Bound Checking (Spectre Variant 1)

 Consider the case of an attacker trying to steal data from the *same* process using traces of the out-of-order execution left behind by the CPU.